Consent Journey — API Guide 6 min read

 tpp | TPP details including clientId, tppName, orgId, and directory record |

-GET /auth can return three outcomes:
+GET/auth can return three outcomes:

 200— Success.
 Continue with the authorization journey.303— Redirectable failure.
 The OIDC client was valid but the authorization request parameters failed validation.
-You MUST redirect the PSU to the URI in theLocationheader without modification.400— Non-redirectable failure.
+You MUST redirect the end user to the URI in theLocationheader without modification.400— Non-redirectable failure.
 The OIDC client could not be verified.
 You MUST render an error page and MUST NOT redirect back to the TPP.

-See the GET /auth API Reference for the full response schema.
+See the GET/auth API Reference for the full response schema.

 Step 6 — Retrieve the consent details

-Using the consentId from the GET /auth response, call GET /consents/{consentId} on the Consent Manager to retrieve the full consent object.
+Using the consentId from the GET/auth response, call GET/consents/{consentId} on the Consent Manager to retrieve the full consent object.

 const CM_BASE = process.env.CONSENT_MANAGER_BASE_URL!